Sandboarding: Sandboarding in the United States

-Coral Pink Sand Dunes State Park near Kanab, Utah has sandboarding on over 3,500 acres of warm pink sand dunes.
-Utah also contains sand dunes near Salt lake city, Lake Powell, and Moab.
-Provo, Utah is the location of the America made sandboard company, Slip Face Sandboards.
+Coral Pink Sand Dunes State Park, near Kanab, Utah, permits sandboarding on roughly 2,000 acres of sand dunes within its boundaries.
+Utah also contains sand dunes near Salt Lake City, Lake Powell, and Moab.
+Additionally, the company Slip Face Sandboards is based in Provo, Utah.

 Great Sand Dunes National Park and Preserve near Alamosa, Colorado has sandboarding on what it calls the tallest dunes in North America.
 Sandboarding and skiing are permitted anywhere on the dunefield away from vegetated areas.

 Sandboarding in South America

 Peru is known for having large sand dunes in Ica, some reaching up to 2 km.
 Duna Grande in Ica is the largest sand dune in the world.
 The Copa Sandboarding Perú (Peru – Sandboarding Cup) has been held near Paracas every year since 2009.
 Since 2017 the Sandboard World Cup is hosted in the region of Ica by InterSands.
 There are also great dunes near the capital city (Lima) in Chilca.

 In Chile, sandboarding is practiced throughout the north of the country, including the Medanoso dunes in Copiapo (where the Dakar rally takes place), Puerto Viejo beach in Caldera, excellent dunes in Iquique, and some near Viña del Mar.